AbdQaadir/Tandem__Trivia/README.md

     npm start
 ```

-Runs the app in the development mode.\
+Run the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Run Tests